sdondley/ClimateChangeChat/notes/current-notes.md

 ### 12th
 #### client portals
-* building private webpages for client to share information with them
+* building private one-page portals for client to share information with them about the status of projects
 * mostly one-way now
     * will add more two-way communication later
         * upload files